Parent Workshop: understanding sensory processing

 When the flow is not organised, life can be like peak hour traffic jam!

-Join Dr Carina Capra, Adjunct Fellow from the UQ Centre for Clinical Research, and Dr Vicky on Saturday 18 August for a parent workshop on how our brain uses sensations to form perceptions, behaviours and affect learning.
+Dr Carina Capra, Adjunct Fellow from the UQ Centre for Clinical Research, and Dr Vicky presented a workshop on Saturday 18 August on how our brain uses sensations to form perceptions, behaviours and affect learning.

 - How anxiety, anger and big emotions can be due to sensory processing difficulties